-- Certificate of Veterinary Inspection with animals individually identified with USDA approved scrapie identification.
+• Certificate of Veterinary Inspection with animals individually identified with USDA approved scrapie identification.
 Identification must be one of the following: 1) USDA approved tags or 2) a legible registration tattoo or 3) a legible USDA approved herd tattoo and individual animal ID number or 4) electronic implant device (microchip) if the goat is enrolled in the Scrapie Flock Certification Program and/or the electronic implant ID is recorded on the goat's registration paper.
-For information on scrapie ID, contact USDA at 1-866-USDA-TAG (1-866-873-2824). - The CVI must contain a written statement from the issuing Category 2 accredited veterinarian that the herd of origin was inspected after May 1 of the current year and no evidence of contagious, infectious or communicable diseases was found. - If evidence of soremouth (contagious ecthyma) is found on any goat, the entire exhibit including the affected animals shall immediately be removed from the fair premises with the holding pens cleaned and disinfected immediately after removal.
+For information on scrapie ID, contact USDA at 1-866-USDA-TAG (1-866-873-2824).

+• The CVI must contain a written statement from the issuing Category 2 accredited veterinarian that the herd of origin was inspected after May 1 of the current year and no evidence of contagious, infectious, or communicable diseases was found.

+• If evidence of sore mouth (contagious ecthyma) is found on any goat, the entire exhibit including the affected animals (and any small ruminants from any other flock on the same conveyance to the fairgrounds) shall immediately be removed from the fair premises with the holding pens cleaned and disinfected immediately after removal.

-Swine
+Swine Swine

 • Certificate of Veterinary Inspection with animals properly identified.
-Note that there are new identification requirements for swine (see Animal Identification section above.)
+See Animal Identification section above.